HeptaDecane/az-204/questions.md

 A single device can produce 2 megabytes (MB) of data every 24 hours.
 Each store location has one to ve devices that send data.
 You must store the device data in Azure Blob storage.
 Device data must be correlated based on a device identier.
 Additional stores are expected to open in the future.
 You need to implement a solution to receive the device data.
-Solution: Provision an Azure Event Grid.
-Congure the machine identier as the partition key and enable capture.
+Solution: Provision an Azure Event Grid. configure the machine identier as the partition key and enable capture.
 Does the solution meet the goal?**

 - Yes